Welcome to Martin Elff's website!

 You can also find me here:

-Elff, Martin.
+- Elff, Martin.
 2020.
 Data Management with R: A Guide for Social Scientists.
 London: SAGE Publications.
+URL:

 There are a few software packages I wrote for helping me in my research, creating this website, or which I just wrote for fun and out of curiosity (however I have only little time for this).